Published Jeremy. Last Updated on August 2, 2023.

 Jeremy is a full-time blogger and a member of the North American Travel Journalists Association (NATJA) and the Society of American Travel Writers (SATW).

-She can be found on Living the Dream sharing the best food and restaurants found around the world as well as reviewing all of the restaurants in Pittsburgh on Discover the Burgh.
+She can be found on Living the Dream sharing the best food and restaurants found around the world, trying restaurants in Pittsburgh on Discover the Burgh, and working on her home and garden site, Hipster Homesteaders.
 When she is not traveling, exploring locally, or drinking with Jeremy, Angie works a day job in engineering.

 Together, Angie and Jeremy have a passion for exploring the world, enjoying great food, and drinking the finest libations around.
 As they go on The Grape Pursuit, they intend to share all of this on the quest to try every grape varietal in the world!